Requesting a Virginia Tech SSL/TLS Certificate

 - Generate a PEM encoded CSR (Certificate Signing Request).

-- The method used for generating a CSR varies depending on the application which will be using the SSL/TLS server certificate. ***Please follow the directions provided with your application software to generate a CSR.*** Specify a key size of at least 2048 bits, preferably 4096 bits.
+- The method used for generating a CSR varies depending on the application which will be using the SSL/TLS server certificate. ***Please follow the directions provided with your application software to generate a CSR.*** Specify a key size of at least 2048 bits for RSA or 256 bits for ECC.

 - ***The CN must be included on the CSR.*** The InCommon Certificate Authority (CA) requires the CN on the CSR.
 The InCommon CA will generate all other DN attributes for you, so default values for them are acceptable.